Jorie M. Favreau

 Animal behavior fascinates me.
 I’m particularly interested in why animal move about their home ranges like they do.
 With Paul Smith’s students, I’ve trapped, radio tracked, and back tracked snow shoe hares to answer questions about them.
 We have also collected eye lenses from dead hares to determine their ages and femurs to determine body condition (fat content in marrow).

-In addition to hares, I’m interested in the role of conservation law enforcement in protecting our natural resources.
+In addition, I’m interested in the role of conservation law enforcement in protecting our natural resources.
 I routinely attend meetings of the North American Wildlife Enforcement Officers Association.

 While earning my PhD in zoology from North Carolina State University, I trapped and radio tracked black bears in the mountains of North Carolina.
-Prior to obtaining her PhD, I worked as a field technician for a variety of organizations including NY DEC (peregrines), Arizona Game and Fish (bald eagles), US Fish and Wildlife Service (California condors), US Forest Service (small mammals in southeast Alaska), US Geological Survey (honeycreepers in Hawaii), for a graduate student (hawk migration in the Florida Keys), and for the Institute for Bird Populations (banding songbirds in Indiana).
+Prior to obtaining my PhD, I worked as a field technician for a variety of organizations including NY DEC (peregrines), Arizona Game and Fish (bald eagles), US Fish and Wildlife Service (California condors), US Forest Service (small mammals in southeast Alaska), US Geological Survey (honeycreepers in Hawaii), for a graduate student (hawk migration in the Florida Keys), and for the Institute for Bird Populations (banding songbirds in Indiana).

 Interests and Activities